 Many Dutch pride themselves on having a religiously tolerant society.
 The diversity of religions is accepted and evident throughout the country through the various places of worship.
-In the Netherlands, 23.6% of the population identify as Roman Catholic, 14.9% identify as Protestant (including Dutch Reformed, the Protestant Church of The Netherlands, and Calvinist), 5.0% identify as Muslim, and 5.6% identify with some other religion.
-Just over half of the population (50.7%) does not identify with any religion.
+As of 2019 in the Netherlands, 20.1% of the population identify as Roman Catholic, 14.8% identify as Protestant (including Dutch Reformed, the Protestant Church of The Netherlands, and Calvinist), 5.0% identify as Muslim, and 5.9% identify with some other religion.1 Just over half of the population (54.1%) does not identify with any religion.2

 Secularisation in the Netherlands